DongjaeLee95/dongjaelee95.github.io/index.md

 ---

 ## Bio
 Dongjae Lee received the B.S. and M.S. degrees in mechanical and aerospace engineering in 2018 and 2020, respectively, from Seoul National University, Seoul, South Korea, where he is currently working toward the Ph.D. degree in aerospace engineering.
-His research interests include robust/adaptive control and motion planning for robotic systems.
+His research interests include planning and control for robotic systems.

 ---
 ## Research Interests